-Government does have a policy in place about the use of private email, but we don’t think it is fit for purpose – not least because it fails to set out when and why it would ever be acceptable for politicians to use their own accounts.
-And it seems unlikely the policy is being followed in any event, because there’s no evidence that steps are generally being taken to ensure that information held by Ministers on private emails or Whatsapp is recorded on Government systems.
+The Government does have a policy in place about the use of private emails and messaging, but it is not fit for purpose – not least because it fails to set out when and why it would ever be acceptable for politicians to use their own accounts.